-As with any job, a FWS position is an employment opportunity that must be approached in a responsible and professional manner.
+As with any job, a student position offered is an employment opportunity that must be approached in a responsible and professional manner.

-As a Loyola FWS student, it is expected you will:
+As a Loyola student seeking employment, it is expected you will:

-- Secure a FWS job in a timely manner - Complete all onboarding requirements in Workday.
-If you fail to compete the required I-9 process, you will not be permitted to work. - Arrange a flexible work schedule that does not interfere with your class schedule and other college commitments. - Report to your FWS job as scheduled - o Notify your supervisor of anticipated absences or tardiness as early as possible - Follow all procedures and policies as instructed by the Office of Financial Aid, Office of Human Resources (in this handbook and through all other correspondence) - Strictly abide by all University and federal privacy regulations and policies - Enter time into the timekeeping system - Monitor hours worked and total earnings - Limit work schedule to no more than 15 hours per week.
-You may have more than one student worker job but you are responsible to ensure you do not work more than 15 hours total each week. - Dress appropriately for the position - Meet all job expectations by performing duties efficiently and effectively
+- Secure a job in a timely manner - Complete all onboarding requirements in Workday.
+If you fail to complete the required I-9 process, you will not be permitted to work - Arrange a flexible work schedule that does not interfere with your class schedule and other college commitments - Report to your student job as scheduled - o Notify your supervisor of anticipated absences or tardiness as early as possible - Follow all procedures and policies as instructed by the Office of Financial Aid, Office of Human Resources (in this handbook and through all other correspondence) - Strictly abide by all University and federal privacy regulations and policies - Enter ALL time worked into the timekeeping system - Monitor hours worked and total earnings - Limit work schedule to no more than 20 hours per week.
+You may have more than one student worker job, but you are responsible for ensuring you do not work more than 20 hours total each week. - Dress appropriately for the position - o Meet all job expectations by performing duties efficiently and effectively

-- o Discuss work-related issues with your supervisor - Demonstrate professional and courteous behavior at all times - Refrain from conducting personal/academic matters during work - Understand your employment is contingent upon satisfactory performance - Provide your supervisor with sufficient advance notice if you wish to terminate your employment
+- o Discuss work-related issues with your supervisor - o Demonstrate professional and courteous behavior at all times - o Refrain from conducting personal/academic matters during work - o Understand your employment is contingent upon satisfactory performance - Provide your supervisor with sufficient advance notice if you wish to terminate your employment